azsk/AzTS-docs/Control coverage/Feature/KeyVault.md

 > if both Soft Delete and Purge Protections are enabled.
 >
 > **Failed:**
-> if Soft Delete and Purge Protections is disabled.
+> if Soft Delete or Purge Protections is disabled.
 >
 ### Recommendation